Pilot licensing in Australia: Privileges

-The Australian PPL allows private pilots to operate single engine aircraft in Day VFR conditions throughout all Australian airspace classes.
-For students upgrading from a Recreational Pilots License (RPL), it removes the 1500kg Maximum Takeoff Weight limitation, allowing pilots to fly any Australian registered aircraft as pilot in command, providing they hold appropriate endorsements for that specific type.
+The PPL allows private pilots to operate single engine aircraft in VFR conditions throughout all Australian airspace classes in daylight.
+For students upgrading from a Recreational Pilot Licence (RPL), it removes the 1500 kg Maximum Takeoff Weight limitation, allowing pilots to fly any Australian registered aircraft as pilot in command, providing they hold appropriate endorsements for that specific type.

-PPL holders may go on to gain a Night VFR rating, Private Instrument Rating (PIFR) to fly under the Instrument Flight Rules (IFR), including at night and in adverse weather, Multi Engine Aeroplane (MEA) Class Ratings, and other operational privileges and endorsements such as aerobatics and aircraft design features.
+PPL holders may go on to gain a night VFR rating, Private Instrument Rating (PIFR) to fly under the Instrument Flight Rules (IFR), including at night and in adverse weather, Multi Engine Aeroplane (MEA) Class Ratings, and other operational privileges and endorsements such as aerobatics and aircraft design features.

 PPL holders may operate Australian registered aircraft in foreign airspace, subject to the regulations of the relevant government aviation authorities.

 Under a PPL, Australian pilots are limited to 5 passengers onboard their aircraft, regardless of aircraft seating capacity.

+Commercial pilot licence

+The minimum experience required for a commercial pilot licence (CPL) is 200 hours for a non-integrated course, or 150 hours for an integrated course.

+Air transport pilot licence

+The minimum experience required for an air transport pilot licence (ATPL) is 1500 hours for aeroplanes, or 1000 hours for helicopters.

+Military pilot licences

+Members of the Australian Defence Force (ADF) with a military flight crew qualification and sufficient experience can convert it into an Air Transport Pilot Licence by completing a flight test.

+Conversion

+Holders of a foreign (ICAO) pilot licence may fly temporarily in Australia for up to 12 months using a Certificate of Validation.

+To gain a permanent Australian licence on the basis of an ICAO licence, the applicant must demonstrate English language proficiency.
+For licences more advanced than the PPL, the applicant must pass a conversion exam and sometimes a flight test.

+Australia and New Zealand recognise each other's licences.